 Well festival of arts and wellbeing

-This week-long festival, which links to World Mental Health Day on 10 October, features a sub-festival of daily colourful spectacles and arts experiences with a healthy angle in the foyer of University Hospital Waterford.
+This week-long festival, which links to World Mental Health Day on 10 October, features daily colourful spectacles and arts experiences with a healthy angle in the foyer of University Hospital Waterford.
 The festival tests different ideas around the relationship between arts and wellbeing.
-For example, it features an innovative workshop involving GP trainees and architecture students which looks at the design of primary care spaces and the impact of these spaces.
-We haven’t had an earthquake lately is a public reading that invites people to share their favourite feel-good poem or piece of prose.
-The creative results of Iontas arts and mental health programme and/or the Open Studio are showcased during the Well festival.
+Previous highlights have included an innovative workshop involving GP trainees and architecture students looking at the design of primary care spaces and the impact of these spaces, and The Creative Check Up, a playful exploration of participants’ artistic health; We haven’t had an earthquake lately is a public reading that invites people to share their favourite feel-good poem or piece of prose; And the creative results of Iontas arts and mental health programme and/or the Open Studio are often showcased during the Well festival.

 University Hospital Waterford tapestry group

 Since 1998, a group of Waterford women have been meeting on a weekly basis in the WHAT Centre for Arts and Health to produce beautiful tapestries for the benefit of patients in University Hospital Waterford and further afield.
 The first tapestry produced by this group is the ever popular River Story which now hangs in the foyer of the hospital and depicts the history of Waterford since the arrival of King John.
 This tapestry won second prize at the prestigious RDS National Craft Awards Exhibition in 1997.
 The group has also produced a series of heraldic shields on silk depicting the regions served by the hospital, tapestries of details from The Book of Kells and a series of tapestries depicting the four seasons.